zeko-labs/zeko/src/app/zeko/parallel_merger/README.md

 Commit function will:

 1. Close the last tree and create a new one.
-2. Wait for the previous jobs to finish (because of the order of commits).
+2. Wait for the previous tree to finish (because of the order of commits).
-3. Wait until there is only one `Done Merge` job left in the list.
+3. Wait until there is only one `Done (Merge w)` job left in the list.
-4. Calls `Commit.process`
+4. Call `Commit.process`